 Unlike their manual counterparts, electronic batch records are created, stored, and organized 100% digitally.
 If you go this route, you’ll need to make sure that the system you use is compliant with FDA Title 21, Subchapter A, Part 11: Electronic Records and Signatures.

-The benefit of creating electronic records and storing them in the cloud is that it makes access much easier.
-Instead of updating a computer file or putting records in a filing cabinet, you can just edit and upload them directly to a shared space.
+To simplify access, many businesses create electronic records and store them in the cloud.
+Instead of updating local computer files or filing paper documents, teams can edit and upload records directly to a shared space.